1903 - 1930

 Innovative lighting and prominent designers

 LYFA has since the 1930s won multiple international design awards for their spectacular lamps such as the Gold Medal at the World Fair 1929 in Barcelona and once again in 1935 in Brussels for the RA pendant.
 LYFA became famous for producing high-quality lighting, which took advantage of new technologies and materials.
-By the 1950s, LYFA had become an important and significant innovator working with prominent Danish architects and designers such as Simon P. Henningsen, Bent Karlby, Piet Hein, Finn Juhl and Louis Weisdorf.
+By the 1950s, LYFA had become an important and significant innovator working with prominent Danish architects and designers such as Piet Hein, Finn Juhl and Bent Karlby.

 1950 - 1960